TBC is the main supplier of food, including rice, cooking fuel, fish paste and beans to the camps.

 A short video on the new food card system can be viewed here.

-After a positive initial evaluation, plans are moving ahead to expand the programme to other camps.
+Given the success of the programme in four camps so far, plans are moving ahead to expand the programme to all nine camps.